RadialDevGroup/ombudsman/management/ONBOARDING.md

 - Send a [welcome email](../management/WELCOME_EMAIL.md) to their personal email address.
 Include the following:
   - [Set up accounts](#set-up-accounts)
   - Include the Google email login, initial password, and personalized login instructions.
-  - Request that the new hire bring ID documents (typically drivers license + social security card or passport).
 - Welcome the new hire on Twitter.
 - Send a welcome email to the team, and link the tweet in the email.
 - Obtain/borrow a DSLR (if you will be taking a picture on the first day, let the new hire know in advance) and schedule staff pictures.